Special Act

 The question is not “man or machine”, only teaming up with robots and artificial intelligence will lead to success in the ongoing digitalization process.

-A lot has happened in German companies since I started specializing in digitalization 8 years ago.
-The initial setback in international comparison has been made up for and digitalization is a central topic everywhere.
+A lot has happened in German companies since I started specializing my show on the topic of digitalization over 10 years ago.
+The initial backward step in international comparison has been made up for and digitalization is a central topic everywhere.

-Since AI cannot be represented visually and always needs a “body”, I opted for a robot.
+Since AI cannot be represented visually and always needs a “body”, I decided to use a robot in my show.
 In the future, we will live and work with machines both privately and professionally as a matter of course.

 Intelligent machines are tools too – why I decided against a “humanoid robot”.

-Although the Beuth University of Applied Sciences in Berlin, where I studied until 2008, now offers the “Humanoid Robotics” course, I don’t believe in the future of robots in this form.
+Although the Berlin University of Applied Sciences, where I studied until 2008, now offers the “Humanoid Robotics” course, I don’t believe in the future of robots in this form.
 The goal can only be to integrate intelligent technology into our everyday lives as unobtrusively as possible.
 As long as we have to pay attention to machines, they are not yet fully developed.
 Who wants robots that are like humans?
 Then we would have an annoyed car, an enamored coffee machine and a digital assistant with eyes.
 That’s creepy and even dangerous if you put too much trust in them.

 Development